-Facilitators will meet with participants and their families as needed, to review and update goals, as well as create new goals.
+Facilitators will meet with participants and their families on an annual basis (at minimum), to review and update goals, as well as create new goals as needed.
 These goals will be incorporated into the monthly program activities and progress will be documented and shared with families as requested.